-- All staff in schools, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly the investigative agencies. - Staff/volunteers who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts.
+- All staff in schools, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly the investigative agencies (Children's Services: Safeguarding and Specialist Services and the Police). - If a child confides in a member of staff/volunteer and requests that the information is kept secret, it is important that the member of staff/volunteer tell the child in a manner appropriate to the child's age/stage of development that they cannot promise complete confidentiality - instead they must explain that they may need to pass information to other professionals to help keep the child or other children safe.
+This will ultimately be in the best interests of the child. - Staff/volunteers who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts.

-SCHOOL PROCEDURES
+9. SCHOOL PROCEDURES